jd28/Solstice/docs/rules/special-attacks.rst

   **Fields:**

-  use : ``function``
+  ab : ``function`` or ``int``
-    Determines if a special attack is useable.
-The function will be called with the following parameters: special attack type, attacker, target and it must return ``true`` or ``false``. ab : ``function`` or ``int``
     Determines attack bonus modifier.
 If this field is a integer that value is returned for every special attack.
+If it is a function it must satisfy the same function signature as :func:`GetSpecialAttackModifier` damage : ``function`` or :data:`DamageRoll`
-If it is a function it will be called with the following parameters: special attack type, INFO, attacker, target and it must return an integer. effect : ``function``
+    Determines damage modifier.
+If the value is a :data:`DamageRoll` that value is returned for every special attack.
+If it is a function it must satisfy the same function signature as :func:`GetSpecialAttackDamage` effect : ``function``
     Determines any effect to be applied on a successful attack.
+The function must satisfy the same function signature as :func:`GetSpecialAttackEffect` use : ``function``
-The function will be called with the following parameters: special attack type, INFO, attacker, target and it must return ``true`` or ``false`` and optionally a :class:`Effect` or an array of :class:`Effect`s. damage : ``function``
+    Determines if a special attack is useable.
+The function will be called with the following parameters: special attack type, attacker, target and it must return ``true`` or ``false``.
+Note: the function is responsible for providing any feedback to the player.
-    Determines damage modifier.
-The function will be called with the following parameters: special attack type, INFO, attacker, target and it must return an a :data:`DamageRoll` ctype.

 .. function:: GetSpecialAttackDamage(special_attack, info, attacker, target)

   Determine special attack damage.
+Should only every be called from a combat engine.

   :param int special_attack: SPECIAL_ATTACK\_*
   :param info: Attack ctype from combat engine.